slact/nchan/README.md

   context: server, location, if
   > Channel id for publisher location.

+- **nchan_publisher_upstream_request** `<url>`
+  arguments: 1
+  context: server, location, if
+  > Send POST request to internal location (which may proxy to an upstream server) with published message in the request body.
+Useful for bridging websocket publishers with HTTP applications, or for transforming message via upstream application before publishing to a channel.
+  > The upstream response code determine how publishing will proceed.
+A `200 OK` will publish the message from the upstream response's body.
+A `304 Not Modified` will publish the message as it was received from the publisher.
+A `204 No Content` will result in the message not being published.

 - **nchan_pubsub** `[ http | websocket | eventsource | longpoll | intervalpoll | chunked | multipart-mixed ]`
   arguments: 0 - 6
   default: `http websocket eventsource longpoll chunked multipart-mixed`